 The Meridian Split Corridor, Phase 2 project and the City of Meridian Public

-- Widen Meridian Road to five lanes between Franklin Road and Cherry Lane
+- Widened Meridian Road to five lanes between Franklin Road and Cherry Lane

-- Construct a cross-over roadway, connecting Main Street and Meridian Road, just south
+- Constructed a cross-over roadway, connecting Main Street and Meridian Road, just south

 of the railroad tracks